lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

   <circle class="circle-svg__circle circle-svg__circle--stroked circle-svg__circle--stroke-length" cx="50" cy="50" r="45"/>
 </svg>

-This looks a lot like our previous stroked circle but we can do *much* more with it now.
+This looks much like our previous stroked circle but we can do a *lot* more with it now.

-First though, we'll write some additional `<circle>` CSS.
+But first, we'll write some additional `<circle>` CSS.

-We can add rounded caps to the stroke by setting `stroke-linecap` to `round` and to ensure our `<circle>` rotates from the middle when we apply transforms, we'll set `transform-origin` to `50% 50%`.
+We can add rounded caps to the ends of the stroke by setting [stroke-linecap](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/stroke-linecap) to `round`.
+To ensure our `<circle>` rotates from the middle when we apply transforms, we'll set `transform-origin` to `50% 50%`.

 {{< highlight scss >}}
 circle {